 The Curly Girl Method is a no-poo method.
 This means that it discourages the use of lathering shampoos.

 Sulfate tends to be the ingredient that causes lather, but even some low-poo (sulfate-free) shampoos can lather.
-These should also be avoided on the CG method.
+Sulfate-free shampoos can be a great alternative for those not wanting to use harsh chemicals or worried about hair loss, but these should also be avoided on the CG method.

 Instead, it is advised that you conditioner wash only, also called co-washing.
 If you no longer use silicone products, then you do not need sulfate to cleanse your hair.
 Conditioner should be enough to remove build-up, however, some CG followers choose to clarify every now and then.